 Community Resources

-- These include food, housing, transportation, health, money, care, legal, work, education, and goods.
+- Resources include connections to food, housing, transportation, health, money, care, legal, work, education, and goods

-- Simply enter your zip code to find resources
+- Simply enter your zip code and keywords to find resources

 Harvest Transit